awslabs/data-solutions-framework-on-aws/framework/API.md

  * A Staging stage to deploy the application stack in the staging account and run optional integration tests
  * A Production stage to deploy the application stack in the production account

-If using different accounts for dev (where this construct is deployed), integration and production (where the application stack is deployed), bootstrap integration and production accounts with CDK and add a trust relationship from the dev account:
+If using different accounts for dev (where this construct is deployed), staging and production (where the application stack is deployed), bootstrap integration and production accounts with CDK and add a trust relationship from the dev account:
 ```bash
 cdk bootstrap \